 Fiat Spider Timing Belt Replacement

-Just like a timing chain, a timing belt provides a connection between the crankshaft and camshafts to ensure that the pistons and valves operate in proper sequence.
 The Fiat Spider was one of the first production cars to feature a timing belt.
-Lighter, quieter and more efficient than timing chains, timing belts do require more frequent replacement than chains.
+They are lighter, quieter and more efficient than timing chains, but require more frequent replacement than chains do.

 Free-Running vs Interference Engines